streamr-dev/streamr-client-java/README.md

 This library provides functions for working with [Data Unions](https://github.com/streamr-dev/data-union-solidity).
 The Data Union is a system of efficient revenue splitting contracts that have components on the mainnet and a sidechain.
 Please see the Data Unions [README](https://github.com/streamr-dev/data-union-solidity) for more details.

-To get a DataUnion client instance, call `client.dataUnionClient(mainnetAdminPrivateKey, sideChainAdminPrivateKey)`.
+To get a DataUnion client instance, call `client.dataUnionClient(mainnetPrivateKey, sideChainPrivateKey)`.
 The client can be used to deploy and connect to existing DataUnions.

 To deploy a new DataUnion, call `dataUnionClient.deployDataUnion(name, adminAddress, adminFeeFractionWei, agents)`.
 Note that the **deployed address is a function of name + mainnetKey**.